iww/CiviMail-Template/README.md

 ---

-Content, such as images and fonts, is loaded from [static.iww.org](https://static.iww.org), itself a [private GitHub repostory](https://github.com/iww/static).
+Content, such as images and fonts, is loaded from [static.iww.org](https://static.iww.org), itself a [GitHub repostory](https://github.com/iww/static).

 *\*Note that the General Secretary-Treasurer's name has been redacted from these versions.*